altocodenl/cell/readme.md

 - Move around
    - Have a cursor [DONE]
-   - Move it around with the keys [DONE]
+   - Move it around with the keys
+      - When being at level n, if click on down, go to the next distinct path with level n, or don't move.
-   - Search
+   - Jumping search
    - Fold/expand
    - Auto scroll to where the cursor is, if the cursor jumps
+   - Select and copy?

 - Make changes:
    - Edit step [DONE]
    - Add
       - Add ground laterally (one step)
+         - At the end
+         - In the middle
       - Add ground at the bottom (remove step)
    - Remove
       - Join steps